Private Wasserstein Distance: Abstract

 \section{Abstract}

-Wasserstein distance is a principle measure of data divergence from a distributional standpoint.
-However, its application becomes challenging in the context of data privacy, where sharing raw data is restricted.
-Prior attempts have employed techniques like Differential Privacy or Federated optimization to approximate Wasserstein distance.
-Nevertheless, these approaches often lack accuracy and robustness against potential attack.
-In this study, we investigate the underlying triangular properties within the Wasserstein space, leading to a straightforward solution named $\texttt{TriangleWad}$.
-This approach enables the computation of Wasserstein distance between datasets stored across different entities.
-Notably, TriangleWad is 20$\times$faster, making raw data information truly invisible, enhancing resilience against attacks, and without sacrificing estimation accuracy.
-Through comprehensive experimentation across various tasks involving both image and text data, we demonstrate its superior performance and generalizations.
+Wasserstein distance is a key metric for quantifying data divergence from a distributional perspective.
+However, its application in privacy-sensitive environments, where direct sharing of raw data is prohibited, presents significant challenges.
+Existing approaches, such as Differential Privacy and Federated Optimization, have been employed to estimate the Wasserstein distance under such constraints.
+However, these methods often fall short when both accuracy and security are required.
+In this study, we explore the inherent triangular properties within the Wasserstein space, leading to a novel solution named $\texttt{TriangleWad}$.
+This approach facilitates the fast computation of the Wasserstein distance between datasets stored across different entities, ensuring that raw data remain completely hidden.
+TriangleWad not only strengthens resistance to potential attacks but also preserves high estimation accuracy.
+Through extensive experiments across various tasks involving both image and text data, we demonstrate its superior performance and significant potential for real-world applications.